msv-lab/llm-play/README.md

     llm-play --prompt *.md --update samples

-In case of collisions, i.e. samples for the same (model, temperature, prompt) tuple already exist in the store, the prompt files with matching hashes will be updated, and the old responses are removed.
+In case of collisions, i.e. samples for the same (model, temperature, prompt) tuple already exist in the store, the prompt labels with matching hashes will be updated, and the old responses are removed.

 ## Data Transformation

 Data transformation can be used, for example, to extract relevant information from the generated samples or from data extracted in earlier stages.
-Transformation is performed by shell commands defined using the [shell template language](#shell-template-language).
-The special function `__ID__` simply returns the entire string without modification.

 This is to extract text within the tag `<answer> ... </answer>` from all samples in `samples`, and save the results into the directory `extracted`:

     llm-play --map samples \
-             --function "sed -n '0,/<\/answer>/s/.*<answer>\(.*\)<\/answer>.*/\1/p' %%ESCAPED_DATA_FILE%%" \
+             --function __FIRST_TAGGED_ANSWER__ \
              --output extracted

 The above function searches for text wrapped within `<answer>` and `</answer>` tags and prints only the content inside the tags.

-A transformation of a datum fails, e.g. if it does not contain any relevant information to extract, iff the function terminates with a non-zero exit code.

 By default, the extracted data is saved into "txt" files.
 The file extension can be specified using the `--extension` options, e.g. `--extension py` resulting in: